What is occupational Orthopaedics?

 Can I start work next week since that is the start of the work schedule?

-Unfortunately, your orthopedic surgeon cannot put you back to work next week without a good clinical reason.
+Unfortunately, your Orthopaedic surgeon cannot put you back to work next week without a good clinical reason.
 If you are ready to return to work on light duty or regular duty, you will be expected to go back the next work day.

 Can I get a note that excuses me from work for last week?